 With a Tour

 We recommend a full-day trip to Bohemian Paradise as you will want to see and hike as much as possible.
-Typically, tours cost around $80, they last 10 hours and include transport to and from the destination, a local hiking guide, lunch, insurance and any fees.
-We highly recommend Northern Hikes as they will make your trip special.
+Typically, tours cost around $80, they last 10 hours and include transport to and from the destination, a local hiking guide, lunch, insurance, and any fees.

 Prague to České Budějovice